tanvincible/GitX/README.md

     ```
 3. Build the project:
     ```
-    go build -o gitx cmd/main.go
+    go build -o gitx.exe cmd/main.go
     ```
 4. Run the executable:
     ```
-    ./gitx
+    ./gitx <command>
     ```

 ### Using `go get`

-Use `go get` if you want to:

-- Use GitX as a library in another Go project.
+Use `go get` if you want to use GitX as a library in another Go project.

 1. To fetch and install GitX as a dependency, run: